-Robert Clark is Managing Principal of LucidPointe, a boutique digital agency specializing in online marketing, email marketing, and marketing automation strategy and execution.
+Robert Clark is Managing Principal of LucidPointe, a boutique digital agency specializing in online marketing, email marketing, marketing automation, and business automation strategy and execution.
 He has over 30 years of experience advising businesses from SMB to Fortune 50 companies, nonprofits, associations, and industry groups on marketing, sales, operations, strategy, and information technology.

 Robert Clark regularly presents to national organizations and companies of all sizes.

 Dr. Liya Davydov is Vice President of Clinical Pharmacy Services at Innovatix.
 She is responsible for clinical pharmacy services for Innovatix members across all healthcare classes of trade.
 In addition to coordinating all member educational programs, Dr. Davydov developed and maintains the web-based Drug Intelligence Program, keeping members and staff apprised on newly approved drugs, drugs going off patent, and upcoming drugs in the pipeline.